 Add brown sugar to pupae.

 Cook down brown sugar.
-Stir with wooden spoon.
+Stir with a wooden spoon.

 Yummy!
 Candied silkworm pupae.